jshbrntt/speed-monitor-pi/README.md

 # Speed Monitor Pi

-Ansible playbook to provisions a Raspberry Pi 4 for the purpose of monitoring internet speed.
+This tool runs an [Ansible][ansible] playbook in a [Docker][docker] container to provision a Raspberry Pi for the purpose of monitoring internet speed.

-- Tested with Raspberry Pi OS Lite (64-bit) on a Raspberry Pi 4 Model B.
+- Tested on Raspberry Pi OS Lite (64-bit) with a Raspberry Pi 4 Model B.
-- Using OS version: `2022-09-22-raspios-bullseye-arm64-lite.img.xz`
+- Using OS version: `2022-09-22-raspios-bullseye-arm64-lite.img.xz` (but later versions should also work!).

 ![Dashboard past year](./screenshots/dashboard-past-year.png)

 ### Requirements
-- [Raspberry Pi](https://www.raspberrypi.org/) 3 Model B+ or 4 Model B (Gigabit capable)
+- [Raspberry Pi](https://www.raspberrypi.org/) 3 Model B+ or 4 Model B (**Gigabit capable**)
 - [Docker][docker] >= v20.10.17
 - [GNU Make][make] >= 4.3